 Our core goal of serving our customers in any way they choose remains.
-We will continue to support members through whichever channel is best for them; whether that is in-branch, telephone or online.
+We will continue to support members through whichever channel is best for them; whether that is in-branch, telephone, or online.
 We remain fully committed to our branch network, and our objective of 'opening and not closing branches'.
 We will continue to support mortgage niches which the wider mortgage market lacks the resources or knowledge to do so.
 We aim to further build on our brand awareness in our core geographical areas and to continue to be there for our members and communities when they need us.
-Together with our robust financial strength, we are in a strong position to deliver on our purpose of providing members with tailored, flexible solutions.